jls224/jls224.github.io/index.md

 ## Career Objectives

 I became a member of the Town of Ramapo Youth Court during my freshman year of high school and ever since then, I have been working to have a career in law.
 Despite most pre-law students at Lehigh University being Political Science majors, I had the unique perspective of being a Finance major.
-While not specifically any field of law, the business school prepared students well with a corporate law background.
-When interviewing for my current position as Litigation Paralegal at Wachtell Lipton, this proved to be an advantage as I had a strong understanding of business and corporate law.
+The business school prepared students well with corporate law classes and interdisciplinary courses for those that wanted to go beyond the core cirriculum.
+When interviewing for my current position as Litigation Paralegal at Wachtell Lipton, this proved to be an advantage as I had a strong understanding of both business and corporate law.

-Following my time working for Wachtell Lipton, I plan to attend law school in the Northeast.
-I aspire to be a great corporate lawyer and am on track to accomplish my goals.
+Following my time as a paralegal for Wachtell Lipton, I plan to attend law school in the Northeast.
+I aspire to be a successful corporate lawyer and am on track to accomplish my goals.
 <p style="text-align:center;">
   <img src="images/pretty campus.jpg?raw=true" width="75%"/>
 </p>